Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 Okay, such a long function which likely comes from hell.
 Please ignore it right now.
 All I need you to know are just: Activation Function, Bias and Weights.
 I won't make it long this time.
 So from Feature to Activation, we'll go through Activation Function, very easy to remember, right?
-The parameter stands alone is call Bias, the other parameters which have their own X, are called Weights.
+The parameter standing alone is call Bias, the other parameters which have their own Xs, are called Weights.
 That's all for today.
 Why are they called Bias & Weights, I'll reveal it in the next tutorial.

 So, finally we made it till the end.
 You may ask why I had to make such a long post, and sometimes talked so much about simple things.
 Well, the later posts will definitely contain a lot of things you don't want to face (such as algebraic stuff, ...), you will even get your hands dirty with some coding work (Cool!).
 So I have to make sure you don't make any wrong assumption in the beginning, you know, people make mistakes by inappropriate assumptions, right?